 - Zip-lock plastic bag (Although you put your all stuff in a duffel bag, however, Zip-lock bag can come in handy when you want to separate your items like toiletries, socks, underwear, and smelly clothes)

 - Trekking sticks (most people use them and it is very helpful while walking rocky trails and especially for knees going downhill.

 - Pee-bottle (it's handy if you don't want to go out of the room during the night)

 For climbing our company arrange accommodation at the base intent as well as food and guide.
-We also provide that equipment for climbing such as ropes, ice hammer, ice screw.
+We also provide equipment for climbing such as ropes, ice hammers, and ice screws.
 If you need a porter for carrying your day pack while climbing on the mountain we also arrange an additional cost of $70 USD.

 Buying climbing gears are more expensive back home so, in which we can arrange all the gears for an additional cost of $200 USD. (cost of the renting gears keep changing so, please enquire for updated price)

 These are the lists below you need to bring for climbing Island peak.

 - Shell jacket (which you can put on top of the down jacket while climbing)